peculiarnewbie/save-to-obsidian/README.md

 ## Installation

+I've submitted the extension to the chrome web store and it's currently being reviewed.
+In the meantime you can do the following steps:
 1. Download the zip file from releases
 2. Unzip the extension
 3. Open the Chrome Extension page and enable developer mode